Want to learn how to make shoes bigger at home and/or with professional tools? Well, today you will learn how to stretch shoes in 6 different ways.

 - Seal it well so that no water can leak out & making sure that there is no air in the bag

 - Place each water-filled baggie into each shoes

 - Put both shoes into another larger plastic bag, to protect the shoes (and frozen produce!)

 - Leave overnight & voilà!

-> This shoe stretching method is best for: enlarging the toe box of the shoe.
+This method is best for: gradually enlarging the toe box of the shoe.
 Good for all shoe materials, including plastic & vinyl.

-> If you couldn’t be bothered to figure out how to make shoes bigger at home, your neighborhood cobbler will happily do it for you.
+If you don’t have the time or no longer feel like figuring sorting out how to make shoes bigger at home, your neighborhood cobbler will happily do it for you.
 The service runs anywhere from 10-20 dollars, depending on where you live.

-> Getting a cobbler to stretch your shoes out is obviously the safest route to take.
+Getting a cobbler to stretch your shoes out is obviously the safest and safest route to take.
+This is especially true if you’re looking to stretch out your shoes a lot (say, 1 size bigger).
 Also a good option if you only have one pair of shoes to enlarge & don’t want to invest in a shoe stretcher or any fancy product.
-Surely best to use a cobbler if your footwear is particularly pricey.
-What’s another 15 bucks if your heels or brogues cost you over a grand, right?

-> Want more?
+Looking for more shoe hacks?
 Check out all my post about shoe care tips here.
-Like if you have the opposite problem of your shoes being too tight, take a look at my post on how to make shoes smaller.
+If you have the opposite problem of your shoes being too tight, take a look at my post on how to make shoes smaller.
 Lots of free to low cost tips there too!

-> Disclaimer: Attempting to stretch shoes yourself may cause irreparable damage to your beloved heels & boots.
-It’s usually safer to take your footwear to a professional specializing in shoe stretching.
-Highly recommended for your pricey Choos & Blahniks!
+Disclaimer: Attempting any of the above methods on how to stretch shoes yourself may cause irreparable damage to your beloved heels & boots.
+ShoeTease and its partners are not liable for any damages to persons or property arising from any of the advice given in this post.
+Please Follow advice at your own risk.
+For best results, take your precious footwear to a professional who specializes in shoe stretching.
+This is highly recommended for your pricey Choos & Blahniks!